- Travel and Places»

 There are grassy areas to lay in the sun and a large sand box for the children to enjoy.
 The landscaping in the splash area is beautiful.
 Thank you Williamson County Parks and Recreation for designing such a beautiful area for our families to enjoy.

 Friendly advice- keep the area clean, remove trash and personal items when leaving the park.

-Southwest Williamson County Regional Park Hike and Bike Trails Leander TXClick thumbnail to view full-size
+Photos of Southwest Williamson County Regional Park Hike and Bike Trails Leander TXClick thumbnail to view full-size

 The Jim Rodgers Hiking Trail at the Southwest Williamson County Regional Park Leander Texas